kajaldas22/FLQ_Home_Assignment/README.md

 # FLQ Take Home Assignment
 Take away home assignment for Senior Staff Data Engineer Position.

-## 1. Background
+## Background & Objective

 This project simulates a real-world scenario for an accounting SaaS platform that helps automate and track the month-end close process, journal entries, and account reconciliations.
-The platform uses MongoDB as primary data source for accounting records, workflow tasks, and audit trails, which must be transformed for analytical use.
+MongoDB is used as the primary source for accounting records, workflow tasks, and audit trails, which must be transformed for analytics.

-## 2. Objective

- The objective is to design and demonstrate an end-to-end data pipeline that:
+ The goal  is to build end to end pipleine with following
  - ingest data from MongoDB
  - Transform, flatten and calculate rollup for analytical use
  - Write into S3 in Apache Iceberg format
  - Implement iceberg optimization , adding partition, compaction, and snapshot retention policy.
- - Recommend open query engine (  trino, athena, spark SQL,or Snowflake external table with RBAC)
+ - Recommend open query engine
  - Include unit test stubs
  - Provide alternative approach using Snowflake Variant for Json flattening and query iceberg tables.

-## 3. Assumption:
+## Assumption:

    - Deliverable will be shared as public gitrepo with sample JSONs, pyspark code , ddl example, unit tests and a README.
    - Since thre is no local enviornment, the code will be well-sytructured and comment but not fully runable end to end.